sevinlim/PhoneGap-OrientationLock/README.md

 # OrientationLock #

-Android Cordova plugin for locking/unlocking the screen orientation from Javascript
+Android and iOS Cordova plugin for locking/unlocking the screen orientation from Javascript

 ## Calling the plugin ##